goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/5-handlers/_index.md

 Sometimes when a task does make a change to the system, an additional task or tasks may need to be run.
 For example, a change to a service’s configuration file may then require that the service be restarted so that the changed configuration takes effect.

 Here Ansible’s handlers come into play.
-Handlers can be seen as inactive tasks that only get triggered when explicitly invoked using the "notify" statement.
+Handlers can be seen as inactive tasks that only get triggered when explicitly invoked using the `notify` statement.
 Read more about them in the [Ansible Handlers](http://docs.ansible.com/ansible/latest/playbooks_intro.html#handlers-running-operations-on-change) documentation.

 As a an example, let’s write a Playbook that: